hailaykidu/LiveRAG-Challenge/README.md

+# #SIGIR 2025 LiveRAG Challenge
+The SIGIR'2025 LiveRAG Challenge is organized by TII (Technology Innovation Institute) with support from AI71, AWS, Pinecone, and Hugging Face.

 # RAGtifier

 RAGtifier is our team name.
 We have implemented multiple RAG query strategies, reranking techniques, and other related components.